-Five halls with the latest products and solutions from photonics—visitors to LASER World of PHOTONICS 2019 can look forward to that.
+Five halls with the latest products and solutions from photonics—visitors to LASER World of PHOTONICS 2019 could look forward to that.

-Innovations, startups, and the World of Photonics Congress make the fair a gauge for the dynamic rate of innovation in photonics.
+Innovations, startups, and the World of Photonics Congress made the fair 2019 a gauge for the dynamic rate of innovation in photonics.

 LASER World of PHOTONICS—the innovation platform